hsu26zq/ADPLL/README.md

 # All-Digital PLL

-This is the final project of the course "Advanced Digital Integrated Circuits Design" at CCU CS \
+This is the final project of the course "Advanced Digital Integrated Circuits Design" at CCU CS.

 Completion Date: *2023-12*